-Goodwill is committed to preserving the environment and strengthening communities.
-Caring about the environment is an integral part of the our triple bottom line, and we have placed increased emphasis on implementing sustainable building and operations practices to demonstrate this commitment to staff, service recipients, stakeholders, vendors and the public.
+Goodwill organizations are committed to preserving the environment and strengthening communities.
+Caring about the environment is an integral part of the our triple bottom line, and we have placed increased emphasis on implementing sustainable building and operations practices to demonstrate this commitment to team members, service recipients, stakeholders, vendors and the public.

 The Goodwill Industries International building: